 If your guests are a married couple with different last names, use Mr. and Mrs. For example, Mr. Jim Nelson and Mrs. Nancy White.
-A divorced female should be addressed as Ms. as can a widowed married woman.
+A divorced female should be addressed as Ms., as can a widowed, married woman.
 However, it is appropriate to use Mrs. for a widow.
 An unmarried couple living together should be Mr. and Ms. A same-sex couple should be Ms. and Ms. or Mr. and Mr.

 Addressing Guests with Specific Titles

-Married doctors can be addressed Doctors Allan and Jane Alden on the outer envelope and The Doctors Alden on the inner envelope.
-If a married woman is a doctor and her husband is not, the woman’s name should come first on the outer envelope.
-For example, Dr. Susan Parker and Mr. Michael Parker or Dr. Susan and Michael Parker.
+Married doctors can be addressed to Doctors Allan and Jane Alden on the outer envelope and The Doctors Alden on the inner envelope.
+If a married woman is a doctor and her husband is not, the woman’s name should come first on the outer envelope—for example, Dr. Susan Parker and Mr. Michael Parker or Dr. Susan and Michael Parker.
 If the professional titles of a married couple won’t fit on a single line, use a separate line on the front of the envelope.

 When address wedding invitations to military personnel, they should be addressed by ranks, such as Captain James Billings and Mrs. Sally Billings.
 Judges should be addressed as “The Honorable,” like the Honorable Elizabeth Hudson and Mr. George Hudson.

-The same holds true when you address wedding invitations to Reverends.
+The same holds when you address wedding invitations to Reverends.
 The Reverend Nancy Peterson and Mr. Todd Paterson, or if both parties are reverends, The Reverends Todd and Nancy Peterson.
 A priest should be addressed as “Father.”
 These distinguished titles should receive the respect they deserve on the outer envelope of the wedding invitation.

 How to Address Wedding Invitations to a Family

-When addressing the wedding invitations of family members there are some easy ways to handle this.
+When addressing the wedding invitations of family members, there are some easy ways to handle this.
 If an invitation is going to an entire family, it can be addressed to the parents on the outer envelope, Mr. Timothy and Mrs. Barbara Gordon.
 Then, on the inner envelope, Timothy, Barbara, Miss Colleen, and Graham.
-Female children under 18 are addressed as Miss and male children do not receive a Mr. until they reach 18.
+Female children under 18 are addressed as Miss, and male children do not receive a Mr. until they reach 18.

 Invitations to Grandparents, Aunts, Uncles, and Cousins should be addressed formally on the outer envelope.
-On the inner envelope, it is perfectly acceptable to address it Grandpa Joe and Grandma Bette, Uncle Bob, and Aunt Karen, or Cousin Jesse.
+On the inner envelope, it is perfectly acceptable to address Grandpa Joe and Grandma Bette, Uncle Bob, Aunt Karen, or Cousin Jesse.

 When to Send Out Wedding Invitations

-If you will be using a calligrapher, you should plan on touching base with them a month before you plan on sending your invitations.
+If you are using a calligrapher, you should plan on touching base with them a month before you plan on sending your invitations.
 Many printers will print your return address and guest addresses directly on the envelopes.
 Again, give the printer enough time to get the printing done before sending them.